 Who the responsible party is can vary.
 For example, a defective tire can be the result of the car-maker decision on which brand of tires goes on the vehicles for sale.
 However, a defective tire or tires can also be the fault of a car dealership or car auto body shop that replaces tires for use.
 Fault is often placed on these parties for a number of reasons, including the fact that they should have foreseen that said tires were defective, were an improper fit, etc. and because accidents caused as a result of this can reasonably lead to not only physical injury or the prospect of death.

-In such cases, Timothy J. Ryan and Associates will exhaustively research the particulars of your accident to figure out the best legal plan of attack and present the best case possible.
+In such cases, Timothy J. Ryan and Associates car accident attorney in Orange County will exhaustively research the particulars of your accident to figure out the best legal plan of attack and present the best case possible.